-- 1. Twenty Public Governors, from the following public constituencies: - 1.1 Bramhall and Cheadle four Public Governors; - 1.2 Tame Valley and Werneth four Public Governors; - 1.3 the Heatons and Victoria four Public Governors; - 1.4 Marple and Stepping Hill four Public Governors; - 1.5 High Peak- three Public Governors; and - 1.6 Outer region one Public Governor. - 2.
-Four Staff Governors from the following classes: - 2.1 Staff All individuals who satisfy the criteria for membership of the Staff Constituency in accordance with paragraphs 8.1 - 8.2 of the Constitution. - One Local Authority Governor to be appointed by Stockport Metropolitan Borough Council. - One Governor to be appointed by Stockport Clinical Commissioning Group a Partnership Governor. - One Governor to be appointed by Stockport Healthwatch a Partnership Governor. - One Governor to be appointed by Stockport Age Concern a Partnership Governor. - One Governor to be appointed by The University of Manchester or Manchester Metropolitan University - a Partnership Governor
+- 1. Twenty Public Governors, from the following public constituencies: - 1.1 Bramhall and Cheadle four Public Governors; - 1.2 Tame Valley and Werneth four Public Governors; - 1.3 Heatons and Stockport West four Public Governors; - 1.4 Marple and Hazel Grove four Public Governors; - 1.5 High Peak & Dales three Public Governors; and - 1.6 Outer Region one Public Governor - 2.
+Four Staff Governors - 3.
+One Governor to be appointed by Stockport Metropolitan Borough Council - 4.
+One Governor to be appointed by Stockport Healthwatch - 5.
+One Governor to be appointed by Age UK Stockport - 6.
+One Governor to be appointed by a Greater Manchester university